-This is the reason why the pressure and vacuum unit is separated in a P/V valve.
+This is why the pressure and vacuum units are separated in a P/V valve.

 There is though, a method for directly releasing gases to the atmosphere using one of the components of P/V valves.

-This is through the use of gas freeing cover.
+This is through the use of gas-freeing covers.

-Installed on top of the vacuum unit, gas freeing cover can be opened during purging or inerting.
+Installed on top of the vacuum unit, the gas-freeing covers can be opened during purging or inerting.

-It is positioned above deck so the gas can be easily diluted in the atmosphere.
+It is positioned above the deck so the gas can be easily diluted into the atmosphere.

-More importantly, it is equipped with flame screen so its more safer than tying the pressure unit with a rope or using vapor locks.
+More importantly, it is equipped with a flame screen so it’s more safer than tying the pressure unit with a rope or using vapor locks.

 What’s your experience with P/V valves?